2010-2014 Ford Mustang coupe

 There are plenty of great ways to turn your Mustang's sound system into something truly amazing.

-Adding an amp, even to the Shaker systems that include small factory amps, will increase the sound output and clarity of your music; it will get louder and it will sound better.
+Adding an amplifier, even to the Shaker systems that include small factory amps, will increase the sound output and clarity of your music; it will get louder and it will sound better.
 Since some of the factory speakers have odd impedance levels, you'll want to upgrade those when you upgrade your amps.

 Three ways to get better sound in your Mustang